wasmerio/ate/README.md

 1. Server runs the 'atedb' process on some network reachable location
 2. Create several records for each IP address under the same A-record in your DNS
-3. Either create your own authentication server as well using the ate_auth library or just use the authentication servers hosted at ws://tokera.com/auth.
+3. Either create your own authentication server as well using [auth-server](auth/src/bin/auth-server.rs) or just use the authentication servers hosted at Tokera by pointing to ws://tokera.com/auth.
 4. Create a user programatically or using 'atefs user create' and 'atefs token generate'
 ```